A nonprofit advancing the arts for health & well-being

 Creative experiences everywhere people need them

-We develop signature programs and activate a network of teaching artists and partner organizations to bring joyful, accessible creative experiences into the spaces where people already are — and need it most.
+We develop signature programs and activate a network of teaching artists and partner organizations to bring joyful, accessible creative experiences into the spaces where people already are and need them most.

 • Our own signature programs for adults, youth, caregivers, and grief communities